 Figure 3.
-US and total exploitation rates for the northern subpopulation, calculated from model ALT.
+US and total exploitation rates for the Northern subpopulation, calculated from model ALT.
 Source: Hill K.T. et al, 2017.
+R2

 Figure 4.
-Time series of estimates stock biomass (mmt) from model ALT and AT survey.
+Time series of estimates stock biomass (mmt) from model.
+ALT and AT survey.
 Source: Hill K.T. et al, 2017.
+R2

-Gulf of California subpopulation
+Gulf of California subpopulation (FAO 77):

 Scientific research and advice in support of the management of Mexican fisheries is provided by the National Fisheries Institute (INAPESCA).
 A stock assessment of Sardinops sagax is conducted annually, and considers all fishery removals and the biological characteristics of the species.
-Stock assessments use regular Virtual Population Analysis, length based (Jones') VPA and statistical catch at age using ASAP using catch and effort data from the fleet.
+Stock assessments use regular Virtual Population Analysis, length based (Jones') VPA and statistical catch at age using the Age Structured Assessment Program (ASAP) using catch and effort data from the fleet.
 The most recent assessment in 2016 used auxiliary information including; a series of CPUE values from scientific cruises, the indices of abundance from acoustic surveys, an index of egg and larvae, an index representing spawning probability and the proportion of sardines in the diet of seabirds.